Juul Antitrust Class Action Update — Trial Sept 28, 2026

 Who Is Automatically Included?

-On February 5, 2026, Judge William H. Orrick of the U.S. District Court for the Northern District of California certified consumer classes in this case.
-If you meet the following criteria, you are already in the class.
-You do not need to sign up, register, or file anything.
+In February 2026, Judge William H. Orrick of the U.S. District Court for the Northern District of California certified classes in this case, and official court notice is now live.
+There are three separate groups, each with its own class period, its own official notice website, and its own opt-out deadline.
+If you fit one of them, you are already in that class — you do not need to sign up, register, or file anything to stay in.

-Purchases that do NOT qualify: online purchases, credit card or cash advance transactions involving Juul products, purchases of Juul devices (only pods count), and pods that came bundled in kits with devices.
+Purchases that generally do NOT qualify for the consumer pod classes: purchases of Juul devices (only pods count) and pods that came bundled in kits with devices.
+Each official notice website explains the exact eligibility rules for its class.

 Do I Need to Do Anything Right Now?

-If you want to opt out: you must submit a written request for exclusion postmarked or submitted electronically by May 20, 2026.
+If you want to opt out: you must submit a request for exclusion by your class's deadline.
+For the direct purchaser class, that deadline is June 13, 2026.
+The retail consumer deadline (May 20, 2026) and the business reseller deadline (May 8, 2026) have already passed, so members of those classes can no longer opt out and remain in the case.
 Opting out means you will not receive any money from this case if it succeeds, but you keep your right to sue Juul and Altria separately for these antitrust claims.
 Most people should not opt out unless they have a specific reason to pursue individual litigation.
+Follow the exclusion instructions on your class's official notice website.

 There is no claim form available yet.
 Claims will only open if the plaintiffs win at trial or a settlement is reached.